HectorRDB/NationalAssembly/README.md

 Filtering the cells (delegate)
 ------------------------------

-In scRNA-seq settings, we want to filter the cells with too few total reads, or reads of too poor quality (that do not match to the genome of reference).
-Here, we instead filter the delegates with too few votes.
+In scRNA-seq settings, we want to filter the cells with too few total reads, or with too many reads of poor quality (that do not match to the genome of reference).
+Here, we instead filter the delegates with too few voting possibilities.
 This may happen either because a delegate had to leave office before the end of the session, or was appointed to the government, and then its replacement is not around long enough.

 We therefore filter delegates whose number of votes is more than 2 SD below the mean (so equal or less to 40).